ANALYSIS-Wall Street worries tight U.S. election clouds pandemic fight, stimulus

 NEW YORK, Nov 4 (Reuters) - With the U.S. presidential election result a nail-biter, bankers, traders and financial analysts on Wednesday said Wall Street was worried the ultimate presidential winner could struggle to work with a divided Congress to fight the coronavirus pandemic and pass a quick economic stimulus package.

 They spoke to Reuters as several key states reported tight margins between Republican President Donald Trump and Democratic candidate Joe Biden.
-Though Biden has the lead, millions of votes still need to be counted and the outcome may not be certain for days.
+Though Biden has the lead, millions of votes still need to be counted.

-The results so far, however, suggest Congress likely will remain divided.
+The results so far suggested Biden was likely to win and that Congress will likely remain divided.

+Republicans looked likely to keep control of the Senate, which would make it harder for Biden to get legislation passed or have cabinet members and judges approved.
 Democrats were maintaining a firm grip on the House of Representatives, which could hinder Trump if he wins a second term.
-Republicans looked likely to keep control of the Senate, which would make it harder for Biden to get legislation passed or have cabinet members and judges approved.

 "Now having (a stimulus package) done in early January or February becomes a big feat," said a bank lobbyist who was not authorized to speak publicly.
 "That's where the minds of bank managements are going to be next and that is certainly what the markets are focused on."